algolia/gatsby-plugin-algolia/README.md

       resolve: `gatsby-plugin-algolia`,
       options: {
         appId: process.env.ALGOLIA_APP_ID,
+        // Careful, no not prefix this with GATSBY_, since that way users can change
+        // the data in the index.
         apiKey: process.env.ALGOLIA_API_KEY,
-        indexName: "index name to target", // for all queries queries,
+        indexName: process.env.ALGOLIA_API_KEY, // for all queries
+        queries,
         chunkSize: 10000, // default: 1000
         settings: {